Finding the Right Job in Academia

 The Chronicle of Higher Education is one of the most wide-ranging sites available for college educators.
 Not only does it provide job search, but also offers a variety of news, articles, commentary, forums and advice.
 Its’ job search is free, however there is a fee to subscribe for weekly delivery electronically or to your mailbox.

 The Inside Higher Ed career portal has some very useful advanced functions, such as searching for dual careers and setting up a job alert.
 They also have a number of blog posts and career advice columns in addition to their powerful job search engine.
-Registration is free and unlocks extra tools including email alerts when positions of interest are posted, saving frequent job searches, uploading your resumè , and more.
+Registration is free and unlocks extra tools including email alerts when positions of interest are posted, saving frequent job searches, uploading your resumè and more.

-Academic Careers not only has faculty and teacher assignments for viewing, but also research, postdoctoral, adjunct, library and administrative possibilities.
+The Academic Careers website not only has faculty and teacher assignments for viewing, but also research, postdoctoral, adjunct, library and administrative possibilities.
 The site is worldwide with an emphasis on the U.S., Asia, and Europe.
 There is no fee to search the job listings but you must register with the site if you wish to submit a resume.
 There is a fee to post an available job.

 If you know of any additional academic job search resources you would like to share with the SabbaticalHomes.com community, please send them to Editor(at)SabbaticalHomes.com.
-Be sure to check our Resources link frequently for updates and new information.

 Let us know what you think!
 Connect with us on Twitter, LinkedIn, Facebook, Instagram, YouTube and Pinterest.